 We hope you found this article helpful.
 Please feel free to share it with others who might benefit from the information it contains.

-At Better Health Chiropractic and Rehab, we believe that no one should be forced to live in pain.
+At Better Health Chiropractic and Physical Rehab, we believe that no one should be forced to live in pain.
 If you have no insurance but believe you need treatment, please read this article.

 If you have insurance, our helpful staff would be happy to check your coverage for you and find out information regarding deductibles or copay amounts.
 Please call one of our clinics for a same day appointment or you can make an appointment online here.

 Don’t forget about our 10-minute wait promise and evening appointments!
-Don’t watch other people live life on television, come to Better Health Chiropractic and Rehab so you can live the pain-free life you deserve!
+Don’t watch other people live life on television, come to Better Health Chiropractic and Physical Rehab so you can live the pain-free life you deserve!